aviskoczylas/enigma/tips and tricks/tips and tricks.rst

 Flippable pieces
 ----------------

 There are 3 pieces that can maintain the same shape on the board while changing what holes they cover.
 In some cases they can even "choose" whether or not to cover a letter at all.
 On board A specifically, only the zigzag piece can do this, as shown below.
-Can you figure out what the others are, and why they won't work on board A?
 This property can be a very powerful tool, so make sure to take full advantage of this flexibility!

 |z1| |z2|